Is it a sin to struggle with temptation?

 If you want a deeper explanation of how temptation differs from sin biblically, read our detailed guide on What Is the Difference Between Temptation and Sin?

 The Bible makes this distinction very clearly.
 In James 1:14–15, we are told that a person is tempted when they are drawn away by desire.
+If you would like a deeper verse-by-verse explanation of how James describes the origin and process of temptation, read our full Bible study on Where Does Temptation Come From?
+(James 1 Explained).
 But it explains that sin is born after desire conceives and gives in.

 Notice the sequence: